How To Care For A Boa Constrictor

 Overall, it is important to note that aggression must be understood as a term of basic defensive behavior.
 A snake isn't all that smart, can't hear us and basically all reptiles are shy so it will sometimes take a while to get the animal comfortable with you and the environment you provide it with.

 If you ignore your boa and only open its cage to feed it, the snake will associate the opening of the door as an act prior to feeding and will prepare itself to attack.
 All snakes give ample warning before actually striking out though.
 They will hiss, open their eyes wide, raise their head slightly and form a coil in the front part of their body.
 Make sure to also watch for Tongue-flicking that is slow with the tongue remaining extended for prolonged periods of time.
 When handling a boa that performs these behaviors, be gentle, refrain from sudden moves and encourage the snake to move forward, and then proceed to place it back in the vivarium.
 To minimize these potential behaviors it is wise to interact with your boa a couple of times a week.
-However, when the snake has just eaten you should leave it alone for a couple of days to prevent regurgitation of the prey.
+However, when the snake has just eaten you should leave it alone for a couple of days to prevent regurgitation of the feeder rat or rabbit.

 Ranges East of the Andes with exception of the Antilles.